 Produced by Camerado Media in association with S.A.I.D Communcations

 Written, Directed, Photographed & Edited by Jason Rosette

 Produced by James & John Montoya, Michel Negroponte, and Jason Rosette

 Additional Editing by Greg Janza / Motion Graphics by Eric Schirra

 Technical Operator Dennis Muldrow / Associate producer Lee Clark

 Additional Editing Services by Field & Frame, Albuquerque, NM

 Additional Support by the Playboy Foundation and the Experimental TV Center

-Shot on location on the streets of New York between 1995 and 2000
+'The New York street bookseller documentary, 'BookWars' as shot on the streets hot on location on the streets of New York City between 1995 and 2000